ZepingYang/R-Codes-for-Epidemiological-Research-Paradigm/Descriptive Analysis/Introduction.md

 Usually, this analysis is limited to the scale of single variable.

-This work is the foundation for any Epidemiological research.
+This work is the foundation for epidemiological research.